 Becoming a memberis the best way to get help from Community First Yorkshire, but we have a lot of free rural resources that can help you.
-You can attend our free networking events to bring your community’s concerns to the table and rub shoulders with other organisations from across Yorkshire.
+If you are based in North Yorkshire, you can attend our free networking events to bring your community’s concerns to the table and rub shoulders with other organisations from across Yorkshire.

 Rural Community Building Resources | Information for Village Halls and other community venues